Aryan-y-77/MNIST-Digit-Classification/README.md

 Data Preprocessing:

-Loaded and visualized the MNIST dataset.
+* Loaded and visualized the MNIST dataset.

-Normalized the pixel values to fall within the range [0, 1] for better model performance.
+* Normalized the pixel values to fall within the range [0, 1] for better model performance.

 ### Model Architecture:

-Created a Sequential model with the following layers:
+* Created a Sequential model with the following layers:

-Flatten: To convert 28x28 images into 1D arrays.
+* Flatten: To convert 28x28 images into 1D arrays.

-Dense: Fully connected layers with ReLU activation.
+* Dense: Fully connected layers with ReLU activation.

-Dropout: To prevent overfitting.

-Dense: Output layer with softmax activation for classification into 10 categories.
+* Dense: Output layer with softmax activation for classification into 10 categories.

 ### Compilation:

-Used the Adam optimizer for efficient gradient descent.
+* Used the Adam optimizer for efficient gradient descent.

-Set the loss function as sparse_categorical_crossentropy for multi-class classification.
+* Set the loss function as sparse_categorical_crossentropy for multi-class classification.

-Tracked the model's performance using accuracy as the evaluation metric.
+* Tracked the model's performance using accuracy as the evaluation metric.

 ### Training and Evaluation:

-Trained the model on the MNIST training dataset for 10 epochs.
+* Trained the model on the MNIST training dataset for 10 epochs.

-Validated the model using a validation split during training.
+* Validated the model using a validation split during training.

-Evaluated the model's performance on the test dataset and obtained the accuracy.
+* Evaluated the model's performance on the test dataset and obtained the accuracy.

 ### Predictions:

-Converted the model's prediction probabilities into class labels using np.argmax().
+* Converted the model's prediction probabilities into class labels using np.argmax().

-Evaluated predictions for individual images and the entire test dataset.
+* Evaluated predictions for individual images and the entire test dataset.